Teacher: Mr Daniel Bashford

 A normal day in the life of an Otter!

 Our day usually starts with activities out on our tables in the morning, linked to the children’s current learning, followed by Wake and Shake, Maths, Phonics then English.
 During the afternoon the children will have a guided reading session and then move onto other areas of the curriculum such as science, geography, RE, PE, ICT and art relating to the current topic to ensure that the children's learning is contextualised, thus making learning meaningful and memorable.

 Our afternoons currently generally consist of:

-Tuesday: Science with Mrs Jones
+Tuesday: RE with Mrs Jones